upei-aqua/DTU-DADS-Aqua/user_manual.md

 The model is structured in one global environment that runs within a function called `ASF`.
 Within this function different functions are re-scoped to run in the global environment of ASF that they can be called and run from and within other functions.
 Thus in order to run the model (in the current version), it is needed to source the files by running the `sourceASF` function, and then index herds are read in R, thereafter the `ASF` function is run with the pre-defined options, as described below in the `ASFoptions` function.

-The model includes as well several external datasets that are imported into it and are necessary to model running.
+The framework requires several external datasets that are imported into it and are necessary for model running.
 These datasets are described in Appendix I of this document.
 Furthermore, the model produces output files.
 These are explained in Appendix II.

 # Description of Model Functions